Vyral/base-template/_posts/2020-07-14-ql-for-young-adults-bridging-the-gap-between-education-and-life.md

 {% include youtube.html %}

+<center><em>Quantum Leap for Young Adults is hosting an upcoming workshop, and you’re cordially invited.</em></center>

-Join us for an at-home Guide to Mega Growth for Young Adults\!
+<br>Join us for an at-home Guide to Mega Growth for Young Adults\!

 ### **Event Details**